 Here in the island’s capital, we’ll transfer by coach to Cregneash village, one of the last strongholds for Manx language and customs.
 After, we head to Castletown, the ancient capital of the Isle of Man and home of the preserved medieval Castle Rushen, which dates back to 1250.

 We’ll head back to the Ocean Odyssey for lunch, enjoying a scenic ride with photo stop at Tynwald Hill.
 After lunch, the balance of your afternoon is free for relaxing, or discovering more of the Isle of Man on your own.
-Alternatively, our optional tour to the “Lady Isabella,” or Laxey Wheel, includes a panoramic ride on the Victorian Electric Railway.

 After dinner tonight, enjoy an onboard performance featuring local entertainers.